 11. Further Actions as Necessary.
-Local Progress Indicators identified by the COVID-19 Community Response Coalition demonstrate an increasing rise in the number of daily cases, an increased need for case investigators and contact tracers, a significant increase over the past weeks in the number of patients hospitalized, in ICU, or on ventilators due to COVID-19 related complications.

-Specifically, Total Case Double Time has fallen to 16 days, below the established warning threshold, the COVID-19 weekly positivity rate (i.e., the percentage of lab tests that are positive for COVID-19) has steadily increased to 24.2%, and the STRAC Health System Score is now operating at a severe stress level.
+Significant escalation in one or more of the Local Progress and Warning Indicators identified by the COVID-19 Community Response Coalition such as the number of daily cases, the need for case investigators and contact tracers, the number of patients hospitalized, in ICU, or on ventilators due to COVID-19 related complications, the Total Case Double Time, the COVID-19 weekly positivity rate (i.e., the percentage of lab tests that are positive for COVID-19), and the STRAC Health System Score may require the strengthening or addition of mitigation measures.